What do low income voters from deprived areas want from Brexit?

 Older participants reflect upon their areas’ decreasing presence in trade and manufacturing while younger adults tend to focus upon support and more opportunities to gain secure employment while balancing life pressures such as having a family.

-Overwhelmingly, the majority of low-income voters that we spoke to wanted to see a shift of focus away from Brexit and onto the issues and struggles that affect them daily.
+Overwhelmingly, the majority of low-income voters we spoke to want to see a shift of focus away from Brexit and onto the issues and struggles that affect them daily.